 The IRS has long been a popular target for impersonation by attackers.
 This email highlights a more sophisticated IRS impersonation, where a targeted attack is sent from a spoofed sender domain to collect fraudulent payment from the victim.

-Email Attack: The attacker impersonates the IRS, crafting a seemingly credible email threatening to press legal charges unless the recipient settles an outstanding account balance.
+In this email, the attacker impersonates the IRS, crafting a seemingly credible email threatening to press legal charges unless the recipient settles an outstanding account balance.
 This impersonation is made especially convincing by the attacker’s use of spoofing.
-Although the email appears to originate from the domain “irs.gov”, analysis of the email headers reveals that the true sender domain is “shoesbagsall.com”.
+The email appears to originate from the domain “irs.gov,” but analysis of the email headers reveals that the true sender domain is “shoesbagsall.com”.
 Additionally, the “Reply-To” email is “firstname.lastname@example.org”, which is not associated with the IRS and instead leads directly back to the attacker.

 The email contains specific language regarding the recipient’s overdue account balance, including unique account and loan numbers, as well as docket and warrant IDs.
 By using seemingly specific information, the attacker strengthens the aura of legitimacy of the attack, increasing the likelihood of the victim engaging.
 The stern rhetoric of the email is meant to intimidate the recipient into quickly paying the $1450.61 charge, and the attacker threatens arrest to further convey the gravity of the situation.
 Finally, the email instructs the recipient to reply back for payment details, ultimately leading them directly to the attacker.

 If the recipient falls victim to this payment fraud attempt, they will pay a considerable sum to the impersonating party and face serious financial loss.
 Additionally, if the recipient does not realize their mistake, they may open themselves up to more of these fraudulent attacks in the future.